Captaincy General of the Philippines: Municipal government

 The pueblo or town was headed by the Gobernadorcillo or little governor.
 Among his administrative duties were the preparation of the tribute list (padron), recruitment and distribution of men for draft labor, communal public work and military conscription (quinto), postal clerk and judge in minor civil suits.
 He intervened in all administrative cases pertaining to his town: lands, justice, finance and the municipal police.
 His annual salary, however, was only P24 but he was exempted from taxation.
-Any native or Chinese mestizo, 25 years old, proficient in oral or written Spanish and has been a cabeza de barangay of 4 years can be a gobernadorcillo.
+Any native or Chinese mestizo, who is a member of the principalía, is 25 years old, proficient in oral or written Spanish and has been a cabeza de barangay of 4 years can be a gobernadorcillo.

 Any member of the Principalía, who speaks or who has knowledge of the Spanish language and has been a Cabeza de Barangay of 4 years can be a Gobernadorcillo.
 Among those prominent is Emilio Aguinaldo, a chinese mestizo, and who was the Gobernadorcillo of Cavite El Viejo (now Kawit).
 The officials of the pueblo were proficient. taken from the Principalía, the noble class of pre-colonial origin.
-Their names are survived by prominent families in contemporary Philippine society such as Duremdes, Lindo, Tupas, Gatmaitan, Liwanag, Mallillin, Pangilinan, Panganiban, Balderas, Zabarte and Agbayani, Apalisok, Aguinaldo to name a few.
+Their names are survived by prominent families in contemporary Philippine society such as Duremdes, Lindo, Apalisok, Tupas, Gatmaitan, Liwanag, Mallillin, Pangilinan, Panganiban, Balderas, Zabarte and Agbayani,Aguinaldo to name a few.